fluencelabs/docs/docs/build-mvm/glossary.md

 - `function_name`
 - `functor`

-Tetraplets are the mean to check and enforce distributed security invariants of a function by putting restrictions on its arguments, e.g.: the argument “is_authorized” must be provided by a function “check_auth” from “security” [Service](#service) run on the same [Peer](#peer).
+Tetraplets are the mean to check and enforce distributed security invariants of a function by putting restrictions on its arguments, e.g.: the argument “is_authorized” must be provided by a function “check_auth” from “security” [Compute Function](#compute-function) run on the same [Peer](#peer).
+Both [Marine SDK](#marine-sdk) and [Fluence JS Client](#fluence-js-client) provides access to tetraplets.

 Read more about Security Tetraplets [here](/docs/build-mvm/security.md).

-> TODO

 ## Network